electron/electron/docs/api/auto-updater.md

 * `releaseName` String
 * `releaseDate` Date
 * `updateUrl` String
-* `quitAndUpdate` Function

 Emitted when an update has been downloaded.
-Calling `quitAndUpdate()` will restart the application and install the update.

 ## Methods